Goodness of fit by Neyman-Pearson testing: Acknowledgements

-\bmhead{Acknowledgments} A.W. is supported by the grant PID2020-115845GB-I00/AEI/10.13039/501100011033.
+\paragraph{Funding information} A.W. is supported by the grant PID2020-115845GB-I00/AEI/10.13039/501100011033.
 G.G. and M.P. are supported by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (grant agreement no 772369).
 M.L. acknowledges the financial support of the European Research Council (grant SLING 819789).